 Do this instead: Drink from a tap.
 Invest in a soda maker.
 Take a reusable bottle with you in your bag and fill up at public water fountains, at cafes or at work.
 Stainless steel and glass water bottles are safer and more earth-friendly.
 There are also many companies manufacturing BPA-free and phthalate-free plastic water bottles.

 3. Ditch the straws

 Do you really need one?
 Plastic straws end up in our beaches, rivers and water-ways and eventually then get ingested by marine life.

-Do this instead: Sip your drink.
-Or use a biodegradable straw or invest in a stainless steel reusable straw.
-And keep it in your bag so it goes everywhere with you.
+Do this instead: Sip your drink, or use a biodegradable straw or invest in a stainless steel reusable straw.
+Keep it in your bag so it goes everywhere with you.

 Kiwis use more than 600 million new plastic shopping bags every year.
 These bags are now being banned by local supermarkets and retailers to help reduce our plastic consumption.

 Do this instead: Always keep reusable bags in your car so it becomes a new habit every time you take a trip to the shops.
 Keep a foldable shopping bag in your daily bag so you don't get caught out without it.